-The implications of our study extend to other Sun-like Gtype stars that are known to produce superflares frequently (Maehara et al. 2012; Notsu et al. 2019; Okamoto et al. 2021).
-Unless the Sun is a unique star, one may assume that G-type stars show similar behavior.
-Thus our understanding of the Sun and its upper limits pertain to the efforts for assessing - within errors, caveats and limitations - their radiation environment and its impact on the habitability of potential exoplanets (see e.g. Youngblood et al. 2017; Herbst et al. 2019; Fraschetti et al. 2019; Herbst et al. 2021; Barth et al. 2021).
-In this regard, we further included the simulated/modelled cases of Hu et al. (2022) in our Figure 1 (not shown).
-Their modeled cases fall well within our sample and their obtained scaling for the simulated events are $\sim$ two orders of magnitude lower than the fluxes estimated by Takahashi et al. (2016) and our work.
-As noted in Hu et al. (2022) the close similarity in the obtained scaling laws' power-law indices suggests that such laws derived from SEP events can be applied to stellar energetic particle events, as well.
-Although there are many more constrains to consider in the stellar case, our work is in agreement with such findings.
+The implications of our study extend to other solar-type (see Cliver et al. 2022 regarding the distinction between Sunlike and solar-type stars) G-type stars that are known to produce superflares frequently (Maehara et al. 2012; Notsu et al. 2019; Okamoto et al. 2021).
+Unless the Sun is a unique star, we can assume that G-type stars show similar behavior.
+Thus, our understanding of the Sun and its upper limits pertains to the efforts for assessing (within the errors, caveats, and limitations) their radiation environment and its impact on the habitability of potential exoplanets (see, e.g., Youngblood et al. 2017; Herbst et al. 2019, 2021; Fraschetti et al. 2019; Barth et al. 2021).
+In this regard we further included the simulated and modeled cases of Hu et al. (2022) in our Fig. 1 (not shown).
+Their modeled cases fall well within our sample and their obtained scaling for the simulated events are approximately two orders of magnitude lower than the fluxes estimated by Takahashi et al. (2016) and our work.
+As noted in Hu et al. (2022) the close similarity of the obtained scaling laws' power-law indices suggests that the laws derived from SEP events can be applied to stellar energetic particle events as well.
+Although there are many more constraints to consider in the stellar case, our work is in agreement with such findings.

 Takahashi et al. (2016) applied the concept of scaling laws to assess the upper limit of the Sun on space weather and the terrestrial environment.
 The current consensus is that the cosmogenic nuclide enhancements in the AD774 were the result of a SEP event (Miyake et al. 2019).
-While the detailed observations necessary to explain the outsized SEP event in AD774 are unavailable, it is desirable for worst-case space weather scenarios to make inferences about the circumstances under which it arose, viz., the values of both SXR flare peak intensity and CME speed.
-In this paper, we investigated the dependence of SEP events on $F{SXR}$ by applying a range of scaling laws starting with Takahashi et al. (2016) to the estimates of flare intensity for the AD774/775 event obtained by Cliver et al. (2020b, 2022).
+While the detailed observations necessary to explain the outsized SEP event in AD774 are unavailable, it is desirable for worst-case space weather scenarios to make inferences about the circumstances under which it arose, namely the values of both SXR flare peak intensity and CME speed.
+In this paper we investigated the dependence of SEP events on F{SXR} by applying a range of scaling laws starting with Takahashi et al. (2016) to the estimates of flare intensity for the AD774/775 event obtained by Cliver et al. (2020a, 2022).
 This study comprises the first of two investigations on the dependence of SEP events on their associated solar activities.
-In our subsequent work (i.e. part II), we will examine the dependence of SEP events on CMEs.
+In our subsequent work (i.e., part II), we will examine the dependence of SEP events on CMEs.

 Acknowledgements.
-The authors would like to thank the anonymous Referee for the constructive comments that benefited the manuscript at hand.
+The authors would like to thank the anonymous referee for the constructive comments that benefited the manuscript at hand.
 AP, KH, EWC and DL acknowledge the International Space Science Institute and the supported International Team 441: High EneRgy sOlar partICle Events Analysis (HEROIC).
 KH acknowledges the support of the DFG priority program SPP 1992 "Exploring the Diversity of Extrasolar Planets (HE 8392/1-1)".
 AP and KH also acknowledge the supported International Team 464: The Role Of Solar And Stellar Energetic Particles On (Exo)Planetary Habitability (ETERNAL).
 Finally, AP and DL acknowledge support from NASA/LWS project NNH19ZDA001N-LWS.
 DL also acknowledges support from project NNH17ZDH001N-LWS and the Goddard Space Flight Center Heliophysics Innovation Fund (HIF) Program.
 AMV acknowledges the Austrian Science Fund (FWF): project no. 14555-N.